by Jorge Icaza (1906-1978)

 “He only comes here on occasion.
 I look after the office.
 I’m at your service for whatever you require.
 Just ask.”

 “On occasion,” repeated Luis Alfonso reproachfully, with a stern look.
-He had the special powers, he was in his right to demand that the accused appear before him.
+He had the special powers, hence the authority to demand that the accused appear before him.

 “The thing is… Well… The boss is the boss,” muttered the general assistant, without comprehending the young man’s importance or daringness.
-For him, like most others, Don Ramiro Paredes y Nieto was a kind of taboo that floated in the sacred heights of the masters of the country.
+For him, like most others, Don Ramiro Paredes y Nieto was a kind of taboo that floated in the sacred heights that belonged to the masters of the country.

 “No, my friend.
 He’s an employee and therefore accountable to the Bureau of Economic Investigation.”